uncosung/react-test/README.md

 ### Stretch Goal 2: Add favorite functionality to `App.jsx`

 * When a `ListItem` is clicked, it should be added to the favorites list and rendered on the page.

+### Stretch Goal 3: Add functionality to remove favorites to `App.jsx`

+* When a `favorite` is clicked, it should be removed from the favorites list in state and the page should rerender accordingly.

 **Further steps to test your abilities are to come!**